The Neatest Colombian Christmas Traditions

 These are slightly different from buñuelos you might find in Mexico or other Spanish speaking countries which are a bit more like donuts.

-In Colombia, they sort of resemble giant donut holes but are more savory and salty with just a hint of sweetness.
+In Colombia, they do sort of look like giant donut holes, but they are more savory and salty with just a hint of sweetness.

 They are notoriously difficult to fry correctly and get them to hold their form.
 That’s because you have to get the temperature of the oil just right so that they don’t fall apart but also don’t burn.

-The best ones are golden brown and almost crunchy on the outside while being soft and fluffy on the inside.
+The best ones are golden brown with a thin layer of almost crunchy crust on the outside while being soft and fluffy on the inside.

 Photo of a stack of the Colombian Christmas Food buñuelos on a table with one split open showing a fluffy center.